Cognitive and Behavioral Therapies: Learn It 2—Cognitive-Behavioral Therapy

 cognitive-behavioral therapy

-Cognitive-behavioral therapy (CBT) helps clients examine how their thoughts affect their behavior.
-It aims to change cognitive distortions and self-defeating behaviors.
+CBT helps clients examine how their thoughts affect their behavior and aims to change both cognitive distortions and self-defeating behaviors.
+A fundamental technique is cognitive restructuring (or reappraisal)—learning to identify maladaptive thoughts and replace them with more balanced, adaptive ones.

 For example, if it’s your first time meeting new people, you may have the automatic thought, “These people won’t like me because I have nothing interesting to share.”
 That thought itself is not what’s troublesome; the appraisal (or evaluation) that it might have merit is what’s troublesome.
 The goal of CBT is to help people make adaptive, instead of maladaptive, appraisals (e.g., “I do know interesting things!”).
-This technique of reappraisal, or cognitive restructuring, is a fundamental aspect of CBT.
 With cognitive restructuring, it is the therapist’s job to help point out when a person has an inaccurate or maladaptive thought, so that the patient can either eliminate it or modify it to be more adaptive.
 In essence, this approach is designed to change the way people think as well as how they act.

 Let’s say Jon tells himself he is a loser, or is ugly, or “has no game.”
 Jon then gets depressed and decides not to go to another party, which starts a cycle that keeps him depressed.
 Rodrigo tells himself that he had bad breath, goes out and buys some gum, goes to another party, and meets someone new.